hub714/aws-simple-lab/0-launch-ec2/README.md

 ### Checkpoint

 At this point, you should be able to hit your instance and log in.
-But now we have to make sure the VPC is actually deployed correctly.
+Let's work on adding S3 now [Click here to keep going](../1-access-s3)